Follow the direction of progressive senior living leaders

 Everything you do should be leading toward this.
 What is your cause; your purpose?
 What do you believe in?
 Many communities are working from mission statements developed 10 to 15 years ago.
 How old is your community’s mission and vision statements?
 Is it time to modify?

 Address the “Why.”

 Why does your community exist?
 Why do we get out of bed in the morning?
 This Ted Talk explores how many companies may have a good handle on positioning what they provide and the benefits it offers, but the most inspirational is to address the why.
 “People don’t buy what you do, they buy why you do it.”

 At Life Care Services, the LCS Envision™ strategic planning process starts with a retreat and a renewed focus on the mission to affirm it’s accurate, inspirational and represents why your community exists.
-The process involves more than just community leaders and boards or ownership.
-It’s crucial to involve stakeholders’ input and perspectives.
-You want strategic planning to be an educational, inclusive process to identify the steps necessary to fulfill your mission and the vision of where you see your community going.
+The process involves more than community leaders and boards or ownership.
+It’s crucial to involve stakeholder input and perspective.
+Strategic planning is an educational, inclusive process to identify the steps necessary to fulfill your mission and the vision of where you see your community going.
 Learn more here.

-It’s necessary to complete an analysis on industry trends, market-specific trends and a self-assessment.
+It’s necessary to complete an analysis of industry trends, market-specific trends and a self-assessment.
 Keep in mind, strategic plans also need steps to drive accountability and deliver results.
-Here are key components you should follow to develop a real and actionable strategic plan:
+Follow these key components to develop a real and actionable strategic plan:

 - Market analysis